amethyst/amethyst/docs/CONTRIBUTING.md

 ###### Urgent fixes

-* If something went wrong (like a broken version has been released, the website doesn't work at all, ..) no approval is required for merging
+* If something went wrong (like a broken version has been released, the website doesn't work at all, ..) no approval is required for merging.
-* Merging can be performed instant (but still with bors)
+* Merging can be performed instant (but still with bors).

-###### Grammar fixes, style improvements, ..
+###### Grammar fixes, style improvements, forgotten coverage...

-* Same here, no approval is required for merging
+* Same here, no approval is required for merging.
-* There is no reason to wait 24 hours here
+* There is no reason to wait 24 hours here.

+###### Forgotten mistakes in a merged PR

+* If the author of a PR noticed they forgot something minor in one of their PR that just got merged, only one review is sufficient.
+* bors is still required to make sure nothing new breaks, but can be performed immediately.

 ###### Documentation, tests, benchmarks

 * Unless it's a major rewrite in our testing / benchmarking architecture, one review is sufficient.
-* Please still wait one day before merging the PR
+* Please still wait one day before merging the PR.

 ###### Experimental branches